 Students are to behave appropriately in school at all times.
 In cases where students do not respond to correction and as a result continue to disturb the educational environment, additional progressive discipline will be implemented.
-Students then may be subject to an attendance or a behavior contract in order to remain a student at KHHS.
+Students then may be subject to an attendance or a behavior contract in order to remain a student at KHPHS.

-Students who have multiple, documented events of inappropriate behavior in school and/or extracurricular settings may be prohibited from attending extracurricular activities, school dances, and/or school sponsored field trips.
+Students who have displayed inappropriate behavior on multiple occasions will be prohibited from attending extracurricular activities, school dances, and/or school-sponsored field trips.

-Students who have multiple Violations of unexcused absences/tardies or have multiple behavior problems may be subject to suspension and/or a recommendation to the Superintendent of Schools will be made for a long term suspension or expulsion from Kenowa Hills Public Schools.
+Students who have multiple offenses of unexcused absences/tardies or have multiple behavior problems may be subject to suspension and/or a recommendation to the Superintendent of Schools will be made for a long term suspension or expulsion from Kenowa Hills Public Schools.